mwgg/passera/README.md

 To login, fire up Passera and enter the password you chose and your real password will be copied to clipboard.

-Linux/Mac/Windows binaries are available for download from the this repository or the <a href="https://mw.gg/passera" target="_blank">project website</a>.
+Linux/Mac/Windows binaries are available for download from the this repository.

 #### Turn `githubPasswd123` into `dpu7{Lrby(vQLd8m`